 Our Longevity Calculator can help give you an indication of how long you are likely to live, based on your age and the quality of your health.
 It's based on complex data from the UK Pensions Industry* – but it's important to know that your results aren't set in stone – they are just an indication of how long you are likely to live.

-These definitions will help you:
+These definitions and examples will help you:

 *The Continuous Mortality Investigation (2015)